 While it is generally straightforward, the assembly of the LNE 26 is a little more involved than most of the other bikes we tested, and it earned a 7 out of 10.
 Like most bikes, it arrived mostly assembled, with only a few steps remaining to complete the process.
 It comes with detailed written instructions with photographs and all necessary tools.

 The Miclon arrives in a large bike box that weighs roughly 60 lbs.
 This box is relatively large, and we think it's a good idea to have someone help you if you need to move it.
-Removing the bike from the box can also be awkward, and it is nice to have an extra person for this step.
+Removing the bike from the box can also be awkward, and it is nice to have an extra person for this step as well.
 Our test bike arrived in good condition, and it was well packaged and protected from shipping damage.
 After removing the protective packing materials, the remaining assembly took approximately 45 minutes.
 The majority of the steps are pretty simple and don't require bike mechanic skills to complete.
 Still, if you are unsure, we suggest having it assembled by a professional bike mechanic.
 The remaining steps include installing the handlebar, seat and seat post, front fender and headlight, rear rack, and pedals.
 We also found that we needed to adjust the cable tension of the front and rear V-brakes.
 Otherwise, all we needed to do was plug it in and charge it to be ride-ready.

 Should You Buy the Miclon LNE 26?

 The Miclon LNE 26 is a cruiser-style electric bike with a retro style.
-It's not the fastest or most powerful, but it impressed us with its best-in-test distance range.
+It's not the fastest or most powerful, but it impressed us with its distance range.
 This comfortable bike promotes a laid-back riding style as it supports your pedaling efforts up to its top speed of 15.5 mph with pedal assist or the throttle.
 Additional features like fenders, a cargo rack, and a headlight add to its user-friendliness and versatility for commuting or running errands around town.
-While it is not the cheapest, we feel the Miclon is a relatively good value.
-If you're looking for a commuter or around-town e-bike to save money on gas or to get out and have fun, we feel this is a great option to consider.
+While it is not the cheapest, we feel the Miclon is a pretty good value.
+If you're looking for an affordable commuter or around-town e-bike to save money on gas or to get out and have fun, we feel this is a great option to consider.

 What Other Budget Electric Bikes Should You Consider?